rancher/fleet-examples/helm-kustomize/README.md

-# Helm Example
+# Helm Kustomize Example

-This example will deploy the [Kubernetes sample guestbook](https://github.com/kubernetes/examples/tree/master/guestbook/) application as packaged as a Helm chart.
+This example will deploy the [Kubernetes sample guestbook](https://github.com/kubernetes/examples/tree/master/guestbook/) application as packaged as a Helm chart downloaded from a third party source and will modify the helm chart using Kustomize.
-The app will be deployed into the `fleet-helm-example` namespace.
+The app will be deployed into the `fleet-helm-kustomize-example` namespace.

 The application will be customized as follows per environment: